MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 ### Data residency and sovereignty

-Azure DevOps is available in the following eight geographies across the world: United States, Canada, Europe, United Kingdom, India, Australia, Asia Pacific, and Brazil.
-By default, your organization is assigned to your closest geography, but you have the option to choose a different geography.
-If you change your mind later, you can migrate your organization to a different geography with the assistance of Microsoft support.
+Azure DevOps is available in the following eight geographical locations across the world: United States, Canada, Europe, United Kingdom, India, Australia, Asia Pacific, and Brazil.
+By default, your organization is assigned to your closest location.
+You can migrate your organization to a different location with the assistance of Microsoft support.

-Azure DevOps doesn't move or replicate customer data outside the chosen geography.
-Instead, your data is geo-replicated to a second region within the same geography.
-The only exception is Brazil, which replicates data to the South Central US geography for disaster recovery purposes.
+Azure DevOps doesn't move or replicate customer data outside the chosen location.
+Instead, your data is geo-replicated to a second region within the same location.
+The only exception is Brazil, which replicates data to the South Central US region for disaster recovery purposes.

 > [!NOTE]
 > For builds and releases that run on Microsoft-provided macOS agents, your data is transferred to a GitHub datacenter in the United States.